Are Tactical Boots Good for Hiking? (Pros, Cons, and Tips)

 they are not breathable

-This is a problem shared with some styles of hiking boots.
-In warmer weather, it’s easier for these types of boots to trap heat or release it very slowly.
+This issue is not unique to tactical boots and is shared by certain styles of hiking boots as well.
+Particularly in warmer weather, these types of boots may have a tendency to trap heat or release it at a slow pace.

 2. Waterproofing